 In our next episode of Dark Reading Radio, we’ll discuss the evolution of the CISO and whether today’s organizational structures offer the best way to manage risk and defend against data breaches and attacks.
 Our guests are CIO Bob Quinn and CSO Rick Howard of Palo Alto Networks, and Steve Durbin, Managing Director of the Information Security Forum.
 Among the topics we’ll explore:

 - Why should the CISO report to the CIO?

 - What, if anything, has changed in the post-Target era to elevate data security from one of several cohorts of an enterprise IT structure to that of an independent domain totally responsible for risk management?

 - Is there an inherent conflict between the needs of IT (running the infrastructure, gaining a competitive advantage) versus the needs of security (perceived as a cost not a benefit)?

-- How should the CSO communicate and interact with the executive suite and board of directors?
+- How should the CISO communicate and interact with the executive suite and board of directors?
 Does the chief security office deserve a seat at the table?

-- What are the friction points between the CIO and CSO, and how can the two work together effectively?
+- What are the friction points between the CIO and CISO, and how can the two work together effectively?